FgForrest/Babylon/README.md

 3. You must have prepared target Google spreadsheet.

 But primary use case is to run Babylon as Maven plugin "babylon-maven-plugin".
-For this case you must configure them as described below (see "Run Babylon as Maven" plugin section).
+For this case you must configure them as described below (see "Run Babylon as Maven plugin" section).

 ### Configuration
 Configuration file is in Json format and have this structure: